-- e) the right to submit a request for indemnification if the shareholder has voted against a merger resolution, when the acquiring company is a company incorporated under the law of another member state of the European Union or the European Economic Area (section 2:333h Civil Code). - f) shareholders who individually or jointly represent a certain interest in a company can ask the Enterprise Section of the Amsterdam Court of Appeal to institute an inquiry into the running of a company.
-Shareholders of companies with an issued capital of more than € 22.5 million require a shareholding of at least 1% of the issued capital or a collective market value of at least € 20 million.
-Shareholders of companies with an issued capital of less than € 22.5 million require a shareholding of at least 10% of the issued capital or a collective nominal value of at least € 225,000.
-The articles of association may contain lower thresholds (section 2:346 Civil Code); - every shareholder can demand of the Enterprise Section that the annual report be corrected (section 2:447 in conjunction with 2:448 Civil Code); - h) after publication of the notice for a general meeting of shareholders, a shareholder with an economic interest, either alone or together with others, of at least 1% of the issued capital or who holds shares with a market value of at least € 250,000 is, in the near future, enabled to distribute information to other investors who are identified by the issuer The information must be related to an item on the agenda of the general meeting.
+- g) every shareholder can demand of the Enterprise Section that the management report, annual accounts and the report on payments to governments be corrected (section 2:447 in conjunction with 2:448 Civil Code); - h) after publication of the notice for a general meeting of shareholders, a shareholder with an economic interest, either alone or together with others, of at least 1% of the issued capital or who holds shares with a market value of at least € 250,000 is, enabled to distribute information to other investors who are identified by the issuer (section 49c Securities Giro Transfer Act).
+The information must be related to an item on the agenda of the general meeting.
 The issuer is required to pass the information on to the other identified investors with the utmost speed, in any event within three working days.
 This 'passing on obligation' can be fulfilled by sending emails to investors or by publishing the shareholder's information on the issuer's website.
 The issuer may refuse to pass the information on if the information: - a. is submitted too late (later than seven days before the date of the general meeting); - b. gives an incorrect or misleading impression; - c. is of such a nature that it would not be reasonable or fair to expect the issuer to pass it on.4